bretth/woven/docs/main.rst

 ``setupnode``, ``deploy``, ``patch``, and ``activate``

-They're pretty simple but Lets walk through how they are used to deploy your project.
+They're pretty simple and transparent but Lets walk through how they are used to deploy your project.

 Setupnode
 ----------